BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer’s market as sales are slower and sellers have less leverage, indicating favorable conditions for buyers.

-The median DOM in Oklahoma in April 2024 was 30 days, which is up by 6 days compared to May 2023.
-On average, listings spend 30 days—almost a month—on the market before they are purchased.
-This means Oklahoma is a more balanced market than much of the country.
+The median DOM in Oklahoma in November 2025 was 50 days, which is up by 6 days compared to November 2024.
+On average, listings spend almost two months on the market before they are purchased.
+Oklahoma's average DOM sits at a similar rate compared to the national average.

 Supply Statistic

-Oklahoma currently has a 3-month housing supply, which means there has been zero change since last year in this statistic.
-Experts typically point to 4 to 5 months’ supply as a healthy amount, but 3 is higher than in many other states around the nation.
+Oklahoma currently has a 5-month housing supply, which means there has bee an 8.8% increase since last year in this statistic.
+Experts typically point to 4 to 5 months’ supply as a healthy amount, and 5 is vastly higher than in many other states around the nation.
 Thus, this data point is another one that points to Oklahoma as a more balanced housing market.

 Property Tax Rate